 I run an early stage software-focused venture capital fund and think a lot about business models, metrics, unit economics, valuation and company building.

 My background is in mechanical engineering at Stanford and investment banking at Morgan Stanley.
 I then joined NEA working on early stage software investments as part of the core team investing NEA's $2.5Bn+ funds 14, 15 and 16.
 While there I became an expert in the SaaS business model and spent significant time with the portfolio companies on key strategic operational initiatives.
-After moving to Israel in 2016, I worked for a year at GE ventures locally before branching off on my own.
-I quickly recognized that there was a major need for the strategic finance skillset that I had developed.
-After advising a number of startups in the US, Israel and EU, I found that I was consistently able to leverage my network and skillset to get access to an elite group of early stage deals.
+After moving to Israel in 2016, I worked for a year at GE ventures locally before branching off on my own - advising great companies like Monday.com, Rossum, Demisto, IonQ and Causal.
+I saw a major need for the strategic finance skillset that I had developed, especially in early stage companies, where it is often hardest to connect the day-to-day operational issues with fundamental financial principles.